 The Grand Palace

 The Grand Palace is hands down the most popular landmark in Bangkok.
 It was built in 1782 and served as the former Thai King’s home for nearly 150 years.
-Today, the Grand Palace is an important national monument and a must-visit place in Bangkok.
+Today, the Grand Palace is an important national monument and one of the most Instagrammable places in Bangkok!

 The sprawling complex consists of three separate courts: the outer court, the inner court, and the central court.
 If you don’t have time to explore every inch of this 218,000 m2 complex, head straight to the main court, where you’ll find beautiful temples and ornate edifices.
 With that said, it’s worth exploring the inner court too (time permitting).
 Here you’ll find the royal residences, government offices, and various court halls.